A woman guerrilla fighter in DR Congo relates her ordeal | DW | 08.03.2021

 Militia leader Mbura says he controls about 20 villages.
 The fighters say they haven't seen UN soldiers in years.
 "They don't dare come here."
 In general, the rebels think little of the UN soldiers.
 "They couldn't protect our wives and daughters from the FDLR either."

-However, the avowed original aim of the group may well have dissipated over the years.
+However, the group may well have swerved from its avowed original aim over the years.

 "Even if these armed groups may have had a political goal at the beginning, that is long gone," Mathias Gillmann, spokesman for the UN peacekeeping force in the Democratic Republic of Congo (MONUSCO), told DW.
 "The vast majority of them are and remain bandits who enrich themselves from and oppress the civilian population."